 Researching the Law

 Legal research can be very complex and will often require the expertise of a trained professional but there are some ways that individuals can research the law themselves.
-Finding answers to legal questions can involve doing research in a number of places: a public library, a law library or government department.
+Finding answers to legal questions can involve doing research in a number of places: a public library, a law library (including Law Society libraries) or a government department.

 There are several sources of law, including written laws, called statutes, and court decisions, called case law.
 Often to have a full picture of what a law is, we need to know both what statute law there is, as well as what case law exists in the area.
 Statutes help us to know what a particular law says, while case law can help us to understand how a particular law applies to a particular situation.
 Again, this may require advice from a lawyer.